FREQUENTLY ASKED QUESTIONS

 Tribal sovereignty allows tribes to decide what can and cannot occur on tribal lands.
 Speak with your caseworker to determine if other options may be available.

 3. California Child Support Services helped me open a case against the other parent (who resides and works on tribal lands).
-Why are they having trouble enforcing the court order on my child’s behalf?
+Why are they having trouble getting wages withheld on my child’s behalf?

 Some tribes work together with California Child Support Services and allow wage withholding when the employer is tribal.
 Other tribes do not.
 However, tribes are within their legal and sovereign rights to choose to withhold against a tribal member.
 If the tribal member is not employed by the tribe, their employer is legally obligated to withhold based on the existing court order.